ng9891/SMRO-MarketWatch/README.md

 ## Technical Stuffs
 You are free to tweak some parameters in the `.env` configuration file.
 However, keep in mind that informations are queried by web scraping the SMRO website and `we are not responsible if you get banned`.
 ### Commands
-- Add / Update list item
+- Add / Update list item for Nif and Hel
 - Delete an item from the list
 - Display your list.
 - Display running scrape jobs.